By Angelique Praat

 Everyone involved in decision-making has to be on the same page.
 Spruce Goose was a collaboration.
 That’s what makes it work.

-If you want to relax with gorgeous food and drinks to hand and dream big dreams – Spruce Goose is your place.
+If you want to relax with gorgeous food and drinks to hand and dream big dreams – check out Spruce Goose.
+You won’t be disappointed.